-Fishing related industries represent a small percentage (1.5%) of Fairhaven jobs but the importance of these jobs to the identity of the town, in additional to the healthy wages they typically provide, speaks to the high priority of preserving them.
+Today fishing related industries represent a small percentage of overall jobs in Fairhaven but the importance of these jobs to the identity of the town, in addition to the healthy wages they typically provide, speaks to the high priority of preserving them.
 Additionally, there may be potential to grow Fairhaven's share of fishing related industries as the port continues to lead the nation in landings per year and generate an enormous economic impact for the region.